 The Leadership and Sustainability Micro-credential is designed to provide students with core competencies in key areas of global business, strategic human resource management, and modern business sustainability, ethics, and social responsibility.
 These courses are extracted directly from the core curriculum of the UBIS MBA degree program.
 Intended to provide a concentrated series of courses in a short accessible format that can later be applied to an MBA program.

 The program consists of 3 concentrated courses (3 credits each).

-Courses Class Code Class Title Credits

-Required MGT621 Introduction to Global Business 3

-MGT620 Strategic Human Resources Management 3

-Business Sustainability, Ethics and Social
+Class Code Class Title Credit Required equiredMGT 621Introduction to Global BusinessMGT 620Strategic Human Resources Management 3 Requireu 3 Business Sustainability, Ethics and Social Responsibility 3

-MGT642 Responsibility 3

 COURSE DESCRIPTIONS